sagesharp/coc-handbook/response/team_meeting_2.md

-After the meeting the Response Team writes e-mail to all involved sides: reporter, victim and offender about the actions taken and the end result of the work of Response Team.
+After the meeting the Response Team writes e-mail to all involved sides: reporter, the reported person, and anyone else impacted by the incident about the actions taken and the end result of the work of Response Team.

-Let reporter/victim know about:
+Let the reporter know about:

 * what actions you took (talking to offender, sanctions you used, etc.),
 * what is the outcome of this and what was done to minimzie the damage (i.e. deleting Tweet),